smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 of supporting Mode 3.

-When device descriptions should be restricted to just one user, it is the site administrator\'s responsibility to set the IBM i object authority values for each virtual display device description.
+When device descriptions should be restricted to just one user, it is the site administrator's responsibility to set the IBM i object authority values for each virtual display device description.
 This LSAM software, while it can help with creating virtual display device description objects, does not actually set the object authority.
 One way